openmrv/MRV/Modules_2/ccdc.md

 ```

 **Tip** If your study area is large, the previous step may not ever complete.
 One way to address this is to split up the export into smaller tasks and rejoin them later.
-The following code uses the ‘makeAutoGrid’ function to create a grid overlapping the study area.
+The following code uses the [makeAutoGrid](https://gee-ccdc-tools.readthedocs.io/en/latest/api/api.html##makeAutoGrid) function to create a grid overlapping the study area.
 A browser-side Javascript loop is then used to submit a different task for each.

 ```javascript
 var grid = utils.Inputs.makeAutoGrid(studyRegion.geometry().bounds().buffer(150000), 2)